vputz/pyntegrant/README.rst

 Still, shadows have power.
 It can already do the initialization portion of a system, although items like prep, halt, suspend, etc remain, as do derived keys and refsets.
 But one thing at a time.

+As of the 0.1.0 prerelease, all that works is the basic assembly of a system from a configuration (in Python, JSON, or TOML) and it's surprising how effective that actually can be.
+Unfortunately error messages are lightly cryptic and documentation is nonexistent, but more will be coming shortly.